Ready to modernize your meal planning? Making homemade meals has genuinely never been easier with so many conveniences available.

 Online grocery ordering is currently only offered through Walmart.
 You must have the Walmart app or use Walmart.com for this to work.
 Mighty Mrs. is an official #WalmartPartner.

-Step 5: Start Cooking!
+5. Start Cooking!

 This is the fun part!
 Cook and enjoy a delicious meal with friends or family.
+Have the kids help with cooking and clean up.
+This build character!

-Step 6: Save Your Favorite Recipes
+6. Save Your Favorite Recipes

 Did you try a new recipe and your family loved it?
 Save it to make again!
-Check out my shop for everything you need to make a Favorite Recipes binder.
+I save our favorite recipes in a binder.

-Why You'll Love Weekly Meal Planning
+Why Weekly Meal Planning vs. a Full Month?

-30-day meal plans just aren't realistic.
+In my opinion, 30-day meal plans just aren't realistic.

 A 30-day meal plan is great in theory but really hard to make work especially for busy families who have schedules that differ every day, week-to-week.
+That's why we use this weekly system.
+It works for us.

 Feel free to repeat the same recipe if it's one you really love!
+School cafeterias and restaurants repeat meals all the time.
+Why?
+It's efficient.

-Why repeating meals works:
+Why repeating meals is actually a good idea:

 - You’ll start to memorize the recipes, making prep faster and more flexible.